 However, DO NOT ask for their inspirations and professional advice and completely ignore it.
 An artist tends not to like it when the customer fails to trust their professional views.

 DO take any pictures, designs or accompanying notes that you may have to your initial tattoo consultation.
-These will be very helpful for your artist, as would any necessary referencing material.
+These will be very helpful for your artist, as would any other necessary referencing material.

 DO NOT get offended if your artist requests that you change certain aspects of your desired tattoo design.
 Most experienced artists are able to make good judgment as to whether a certain design will or will not work when transformed into ink on the body.

 DO ensure you’re nice and clean before entering the studio.
 Not only will your skin be easier to tattoo if it’s free from oils and dirt, but your artist will also appreciate that you smell at least a little nicer than an old sock – especially if they’re tattooing around your armpit!

 DO NOT get a tattoo if you are under the influence of alcohol or drugs.
 Not only will it be an unpleasant experience for the tattooist, but you are much more likely to bleed heavily, which in return will affect the end result of the tattoo.
 Not to mention, your own judgment will be clouded.

 Not only this, but getting tattooed while under the influence is actually against the law in most areas.